Twin Peaks (band): Early years

 Cadien Lake James formed the band in 2010 with childhood friends Jack Dolan and Connor Brodner when they were still in high school.
 James and Dolan attended Jones College Prep, while Brodner attended Lane Tech High School with Frankel, who later joined the band.
 Before Frankel played with Twin Peaks, he was in a different group called Crash Hero; James said in an interview, "We ended up stealing him from his other band."
 James' older brother Hal was the drummer for fellow Chicago band Smith Westerns.

 While in high school, James and Dolan were among a number of students who received ten-day suspensions for smoking marijuana, however it was later reported that Dolan was only returning the homework of James and never participated with the group.
 One of the other students was their friend Chance the Rapper, who later named his first mixtape 10 Day after the incident.

 Twin Peaks arose out of Chicago's DIY music scene, attending and eventually playing DIY shows in houses throughout the city.
 Frankel lived in one of the better-known spaces called Animal Kingdom.
 James, Brodner, and Dolan started attending these shows when they were 15, getting to know the members of bands like White Mystery, the Yolks, and Magic Milk.
+The band's name references the television series Twin Peaks, although none of its members had seen the show at the time.

 Sunken

 After graduating high school, all the band's members save for Frankel attended The Evergreen State College in Olympia, Washington, but later dropped out to pursue music.
 Soon enough the band started to outgrow the Chicago DIY scene.
 The band's first recorded project led to it being labeled the "next big thing" by NME.

 In 2012, the band recorded their debut album, Sunken, in James' basement using "a crappy iMac from 2004, a broken digital mixer, and a digital recording studio from the '90s".
-The 20-minute album, named after a park in Chicago where the band members used to drink as teenagers, was released on July 9, 2013 through Los Angeles-based independent record label Autumn Tone Records, an imprint of Aquarium Drunkard.
+The 20-minute album, named after a park in Chicago where the band members used to drink as teenagers, was released on July 9, 2013, through Los Angeles-based independent record label Autumn Tone Records, an imprint of Aquarium Drunkard.
 People began to approach the band to sell the album on vinyl.